X

 As children get older, look for ways to show trust in their abilities and give them more complicated jobs.
 They will surprise you!
 And most importantly, they will feel proud of their contributions.

-5. When you’re gardening with kids, be positive and make it enjoyable
+5. Be positive and make it enjoyable

 Focus on the positive in their actions instead of just pointing out mistakes.
 Try to make it a game.
 If there are weeds, challenge everyone to pull 20 and “see how quickly we can finish!”
 Keep gardening sessions short.
 It’s better to do a little bit each day than to have long sessions where they get tired and worn out.